samoylenkodmitry/s-a--m.github.io/_posts/2022-10-31-leetcode_daily.md

 }
 ```
 Recursive solution is a trivial.
 For stack solution, we need to remember each `right` node.
-Morris' solution use the tree modification to save each `rigth` node in the rightmost end of the left subtree.
+Morris' solution use the tree modification to save each `right` node in the rightmost end of the left subtree.
 Let's implement them all.

 Space: O(logN) for stack, O(1) for Morris', Time: O(n)